-88rising’s NIKI on empathy, ugly drafts and escapism
+88rising’s Niki on empathy, ugly drafts, and escapism

 In 2020, Niki’s grown into a reputation of her own making.

 A few years ago, mentioning this 88rising star’s name would bring Taylor Swift to mind.
 Fifteen-year-old Nicole Zefanya opened for one of Swift’s concerts, wooing the crowd with her powerful vocals, clear-cut attitude and trusty ukulele.
-On the other hand, people used to recall her in connection to Lisa of BLACKPINK, as the South Korea-based pop star considers her as one of her favorite artists.
+On the other hand, people used to recall her in connection to Lisa of BlackPink, as the South Korea-based pop star considers her one of her favorite artists.
 Meanwhile, a handful of fans treat her YouTube covers as her true origin story.

 But the 21-year-old Indonesian artist’s history now hits differently.
 When you hear Niki, influence of Y2K R&B princesses like Destiny’s Child or ’90s Sade shows.
 You’ll think of bouncy ballads and razor-sharp bars.
 Her oddly satisfying visual for hit single “Lowkey” has been on loop in our subconscious since it first came out in 2019.
 On different stages, she doesn’t only perform for the sake of finishing her set, to score some new fans and please old ones.
 She also lives up to her manifesto: putting Asian women on the damn map.
 You won’t forget it.
 She says it all the time.